-In the world of natural parenting, we are often blessed with the sciences to prove that certain stances we take are adhered to for the long-lasting benefit of our children.
-For instance, no matter how many “experts” have written books claiming that cry-it-out methods work & are harmless, we know that the opposite is true: these methods often fail & are harmful.
+In the world of natural parenting, we are often blessed with the scientific research to prove that certain stances we take are adhered to for the long-lasting benefit of our children.
+For instance, no matter how many “experts” have written books claiming that cry-it-out methods work and are harmless, we know that the opposite is true: these methods often fail and are harmful.

 My choice to leave my son whole was an easy one, eventually, but it did not start out that way.
 90% of the World is intact, but I live in the United States, where we unfortunately have the highest circumcision rates, although they have been on a steady decline lately.
-I was subtly programmed, like you may have been, Dear Reader, to think of the foreskin not as a natural, purposeful part of anatomy, but as simply confusing & maybe a little icky.
-After all, isn’t it slimy & dirty?
+I was subtly programmed, like many people have been, to think of the foreskin not as a natural, purposeful part of anatomy, but as simply confusing and maybe a little icky.
+After all, isn’t it slimy and dirty?
 (Hint: no.)

 I actually found myself, before I knew that I was having a boy, hoping that I wouldn’t have a boy simply because I didn’t want to have to make the “circumcision decision”!
-Yet everything in me inherently knew that I didn’t want to harm my baby or cause him pain & it finally struck me as absolutely insane that I would ever consider cutting up a baby’s genitals & so the decision was made.
-I followed my instincts & it wasn’t until the past 2 years that I really started to fully inform myself.
+Yet everything in me inherently knew that I didn’t want to harm my baby or cause him pain, and it finally struck me as absolutely insane that I would ever consider cutting up a baby’s genitals.
+And so the decision was made.
+I followed my instincts and it wasn’t until the past two years that I really started to fully inform myself.
 I am incredibly thankful, on a daily basis, that my intuition led me in the right direction.
 There is a saying that the more you know about circumcision, the worse it gets.
-With that in mind, I cannot stay silent & I feel a need to tell everyone I know about the rampant myths surrounding this issue.
-I will provide facts & links, but I urge readers to do some research on your own – with caution.
-There is a plethora of information out there & you might find some varying facts, but the overall consensus from any source that does not profit monetarily from routine circumcisions will be that circumcision is unnecessary & barbaric.
-Look into Mothers Against Circumcision, Doctors Opposing Circumcision, Circumstitions.org, & of course, Mothering Magazine & Mothering.com.
+With that in mind, I cannot stay silent.
+I feel a need to tell everyone I know about the rampant myths surrounding this issue.
+I will provide facts and links, but I urge readers to do some research on your own – with caution.
+There is a plethora of information out there and you might find some varying facts, but the overall consensus from any source that does not profit monetarily from routine circumcisions will be that circumcision is unnecessary and barbaric.
+Look into Mothers Against Circumcision, Doctors Opposing Circumcision, Circumstitions.org, and of course, Mothering Magazine and Mothering.com.

 The pain issue.
 I have seen circumcision described, usually by people who have failed to do sufficient research, as a painless “quick snip” procedure.
 This could not be further from the truth.
 CIRCUMCISION IS PAINFUL.
 There are thousands of nerve endings in the foreskin.
 It is a delicate, sensitive, important piece of genitalia.
 The foreskin is adhered to the glans (head of the penis) the same way a fingernail is adhered to a finger.
 Imagine tearing your fingernail off after being handed an aspirin for “pain relief.”
-No, the doctor does not numb your baby.
-This is not possible.
-No anesthetic that would be strong enough to properly numb a baby for such an invasive procedure would be safe for a baby.
 The vast majority of circumcisions are done without anesthetic but on occasion, topical pain relief is employed, again, similar to aspirin for fingernail removal, as the nerve endings cannot be numbed to any substantial extent.
-The foreskin is ripped away from the glans, crushed & cut off, slowly so as to attempt at accuracy (which often fails), all while the infant is strapped down, spread eagle, on a circumcision cutting board.
+The foreskin is ripped away from the glans, crushed and cut off, slowly so as to attempt at accuracy (which often fails), all while the infant is strapped down, spread eagle, on a circumcision cutting board.

 It is interesting to me when a mother of Christian faith circumcises her baby boy because the New Testament very clearly admonishes her not to in the following verses: